aribmuflih/hello-world/README.md

 Hi Humans!

-Arib here, I from indonesia and this first mining
+Arib here, I from indonesia and this is my first time in mine